Court Processes FAQ

 - The judge will explain your rights and options.

-- The judge will ask you how you plead on the violations: Not Guilty, Guilty or No Contest.
+- The judge will ask you how you how you would like to plea on the violations: Not Guilty, Guilty or No Contest.

 - You may ask the judge if you qualify for a driver’s safety course for the dismissal of your ticket.